ansible/ansible/docs/docsite/rst/user_guide/index.rst

 * I want to leverage the power of re-usable Ansible artifacts.
 How do I create re-usable :ref:`files <playbooks_reuse>` and :ref:`roles <playbooks_reuse_roles>`?
 * I need to incorporate one file or playbook inside another.
 What is the difference between :ref:`including and importing <playbooks_reuse_includes>`?
+* I want to run selected parts of my playbook.
+How do I add and use :ref:`tags <tags>`?

 Executing playbooks
 ===================